Mickjitsu/opensourcenews/README.md

 We will also enable a registration option for new users to request to become a journalist, which will require approval from an admin before continuing.

+Further additions to logging on and accessing the platform will be added, with email confirmation being a necessity and not optional.

 ## Testing